-Everyday we work with building materials manufacturers who know they need help with their design efforts, but don’t know exactly where to start, but I want to be clear by what we mean when we say “design.”
+Everyday, we work with building materials manufacturers who know they need help with their design efforts, but don’t know exactly where to start

 At Venveo, we approach design a bit differently.

-So many of your audience’s decisions regarding your products are happening online—even if you’re not selling online, what you’re doing online is impacting your sales—which is why design should be at the forefront of your marketing decisions.
+So many of your audience’s decisions regarding your products are happening online—even if you’re not selling online, what you’re doing online impacts your sales.
+Being intentional and selective about design decisions is critical to the success of your online marketing.